auerl/flexinv/README.md

 #Flexinv

 Flexinv is a Fortran/Python toolbox to create global, adaptive resolution transversely isotropic tomographic models of the entire mantle, via joint inversion of surface-wave dispersion and body-wave traveltimes, in the high-frequency ray approximation.
+See _Auer et al. (2014)_ for a complete description.

-Some components of the surface wave parts of this code go back to Woodhouse (1981) and Dziewonski & Anderson (1981).
-The body-wave routines go back to Gu (2005).
-Crustal corrections are based on CRUST2.0 by Laske et al. (2002).
-Models are parameterized in curvilinear hexahedrons, whose size is adapted to local ray coverage, following Schäfer et al. (2011).
+Some components of the surface wave parts of this code go back to Woodhouse _(1981)_ and _Dziewonski & Anderson (1981)_.
+The body-wave routines go back to _Gu (2005)_.
+Crustal corrections are based on CRUST2.0 by _Laske et al. (2002)_.
+Models are parameterized in curvilinear hexahedrons, whose size is adapted to local ray coverage, following _Schäfer et al. (2011)_.

 Please note that this README file is not exhaustive and does not cover all intriciacies of hidden in the code, but should, at least, provide you a means to get started